w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 * `index: int`: the index of the open request list.

-The PVF checks the following conditions in order for the function call to
+The PVF checks the following conditions in order for the function call to succeed.
-succeed:

 * The `index` is valid (the value is within range of the list).
 * The `recipient` ParaId corresponds to the ParaId of the caller of this function.
 * The caller of this function (`recipient`) has enough funds to cover the deposit.

-If one of those conditions is false, this function call returns with an error (TODO: or panics).
-On success, the PVF executes:
+If the validation is omitted, the message might fail on inclusion in the relay chain.
+On success, the PVF executes the following steps:

-* Generates a `ChAcceptRequest` message and inserts it into the `upward_messages` list of the candidate commitments.
+* Generates a `ChAccept` message and inserts it into the `upward_messages` list of the candidate commitments.

-Once a candidate block is inserted into the relay chain, the relay runtime reads the messages and executes:
+Once a candidate block is inserted into the relay chain, the relay runtime reads the messages and executes the following steps:

 * Reserve a deposit for the caller of this function (`recipient`).
 * Confirm the open channel request in the request list by setting the